Rindbee/godot-docs-l10n/classes/zh_Hant/class_editorsettings.rst

 :ref:`int<class_int>` **interface/editor/accept_dialog_cancel_ok_buttons** :ref:`🔗<class_EditorSettings_property_interface/editor/accept_dialog_cancel_ok_buttons>`

-How to position the Cancel and OK buttons in the editor's :ref:`AcceptDialog<class_AcceptDialog>`\ s.
-Different platforms have different standard behaviors for this, which can be overridden using this setting.
-This is useful if you use Godot both on Windows and macOS/Linux and your Godot muscle memory is stronger than your OS specific one.
+How to position the Cancel and OK buttons in the editor's :ref:`AcceptDialog<class_AcceptDialog>` windows.
+Different platforms have different conventions for this, which can be overridden through this setting to avoid accidental clicks when using Godot on multiple platforms.

-- **Auto** follows the platform convention: OK first on Windows, KDE, and LXQt, Cancel first on macOS and other Linux desktop environments.
+- **Auto** follows the platform convention: OK first on Windows, KDE, and LXQt; Cancel first on macOS and other Linux desktop environments.

-- **Cancel First** forces the ordering Cancel/OK.
+- **Cancel First** forces the Cancel/OK ordering.

-- **OK First** forces the ordering OK/Cancel.
+- **OK First** forces the OK/Cancel ordering.

+To check if these buttons are swapped at runtime, use :ref:`DisplayServer.get_swap_cancel_ok()<class_DisplayServer_method_get_swap_cancel_ok>`.

 .. rst-class:: classref-item-separator